qgis/QGIS-Documentation/source/docs/training_manual/rasters/terrain_analysis.rst

 * Click :guilabel:`OK` and close the dialogs when processing is complete, and click :guilabel:`Close` to close the dialog.
 You'll see a new raster loaded into your map.
-* With the new raster selected in the :guilabel:`Layers list`, click the :guilabel:`Stretch Histogram to Full Dataset` button.
+* With the new raster selected in the :guilabel:`Layers` panel, click the :guilabel:`Stretch Histogram to Full Dataset` button.
 Now you'll see the slope of the terrain, with black pixels being flat terrain and white pixels, steep terrain: